Capital City

 If an employee becomes a father of twins, the entitlement increases to 37.50%, and for triplets, it goes up to 50%.

-Employees who have completed six months of service with an organisation are entitled to 26 weeks of sickness leave per year, with compensation provided for the first 30 days.
+Employees who have completed six months of service with an organisation are entitled to 30 days of paid sick leave per year.
 If an employee has not completed six months of employment, sick leave can be taken but is not compensated.

 There is no specific parental leave distinct from maternity and paternity leave.